About

-Maria Rosa Olivera-Williams is Professor of Latin American Literature at the University of Notre Dame.
+Maria Rosa Olivera-Williams is Professor of Spanish and Latin American Literature at the University of Notre Dame.
 Her research interests center on the representations of subjectivities and national identities in modern and contemporary Latin American cultural production; artistic projects from the Southern Cone; and issues of dictatorship, democratic transition, and traumatic memory.
 Olivera-Williams has been a Kellogg Institute faculty fellow since 1988.

 Olivera-Williams received a J. William Fulbright Research Award for her current work “The Rhythms of Modernization: Tango, Ruin, and Historical Memory in the Rio de la Plata Countries."
 This book-length monograph studies tango as music, poetry, dance, and interpretation and as a symbol of Argentina’ and Uruguay’s uneven processes of modernization.